hansifer/grunt-file-info/README.md

 Returns the gzipped size in bytes of the file specified by _filepath_.

 #### sizeText (`number` _bytes_ [, `number` _lpadding_])
-Returns optionally-padded text (eg, "2 kB") corresponding to a number of bytes.
+Returns unit-adjusted and optionally-padded text (eg, "2 kB", "632 bytes") corresponding to a number of bytes.

 #### spaceSavings (`string` _filepath_)
 Returns the percentage space savings gained by gzipping the file specified by _filepath_.